Embird Embroidery Software

 Animation of design composed from vector objects

-General Rules
+General rules

-Basic Tutorials (recommended order)
+Basic tutorials (recommended order)

-Understanding the stitch files and vector files
+Differences between stitch files and vector files

 Controlling the Thread Flow with Connections